Seng3694/loc/README.md

 total           279
 ```

-## Note ##
+## Notes ##
-Script was made mainly for getting a feel for Ruby.
+- Script was made mainly for getting a feel for Ruby.
 Feel free to suggest changes!
+- Currently only the following languages are supported for comment exclusion: C, C++, C#, Lua, Ruby, Python

 ## License ##